Guidelines For Writers, Reviewers, and Editors

 - Check grammar.
-Grammar is subjective so apps that check grammar offer different suggestions.
+Grammar is subjective so apps that verify grammar offer different suggestions.
 Hemmingway Editor highlights a half dozen common grammatical faux pas.
 It does not correct spelling or suggest how to rephrase complex sentences.
 Some writers prefer Grammarly.
 Though helpful, total dependence upon such apps can still result in verbose, grammatically correct, uninteresting articles.
 Your point of view and writing style should come through.

 ClinicalPosters has an in-house art department and sometimes includes illustrations.
 Various stock photo websites offer free images.
 Others require attribution.
 Still others charge a licensing fee.
 ClinicalPosters subscribes to Adobe Stock and uses other free services.
 To prevent violating possible licensing restrictions, guest authors should not submit images.

 An article is more than a compilation of grammatically correct words.
 It should engage, inspire, and inform.
 Make this your aim, as you write, review, and edit articles for this website.
 Though the internet is global, most visitors read American English.
 Understand the differences from British English in spelling, phrasing, and word use.
 Identify your audience.
 Then speak to the reader as a person.